 STA-1E: STA-1E Western Flow-way is offline for post-construction vegetation grow in.
 Operational restrictions are in place in STA-1E Central and Eastern Flow-ways for vegetation management activities.
-The Eastern Flow-way contains nests of species protected by the Migratory Bird Treaty Act.
+The Central and Eastern Flow-ways contains nests of Migratory Bird Treaty Act protected species.
 Online treatment cells are at or near target stage and vegetation in the flow-ways is stressed and highly stressed.
 The 365-day phosphorus loading rate (PLR) for the Eastern Flow-way is below 1.0 g/m2/year.
 The 365-day PLR for the Central Flow-way is high (Figure S-1).